artovenry/art_custom_post_type/README.md

 ```

 ## Callback
-When saving a post, POSTed `meta_attributes` will be automatically persisted(**added** or **updated**) into wp_postmeta table(via WP's action hook: `save_post`), when CSRF authorized.
+When saving a post, POSTed `meta_attributes` will be automatically persisted(**added** or **updated**) into wp_postmeta table(via WP's action hook: `save_post`), if the POST has correctly authorized against CSRF .
 Otherwise, this callback is skipped (meta_attributes **will not persisted**).

-Make sure meta attributes which are not POSTed will not be deleted.
-When you do not prefer orphaned meta attributes, you will need to define your custom callback to destroy them.
+Make sure meta attributes which are not POSTed will not be deleted(or added).
+When you do not prefer orphaned meta attributes, you may need to define your custom callback to destroy them.

 **$meta_boxes** generates its own csrf token (per meta_box) and render hidden  input field with `_art_nonce_{template's name}` (eg, `_art_nonce_item_price`).
-CSRF authorization check this token and authorize your POSTed meta_attributes.
+CSRF authorization checks this token and authorizes your POST.

 You can define two custom callback methods `after_save` and `before_save`. `after_save` is invoked within WP's `save_post` hook, just after it's POSTed meta_attributes are persisted. `before_save` is invoked within WP's `wp_insert_post_data` hook.